pnp/blog/content/post/power-platform-extensibility/PowerAutomate.md

 > Power Automate **[Cloud flows](https://powerautomate.microsoft.com/en-us/digital-process-automation/) are always asynchronous**, while **Classic workflows** may be **either background (asynchronous) or real-time (synchronous)** workflows.
 Microsoft recommends to use Cloud Flows instead of classic background workflows.
 >
 >Power Automate supports **transactions through ChangeSets** which can be used with the **Dataverse** connector to perform atomic transactions.
 For transactions not related to Dataverse, custom rollback logic must be implemented.

+Power Automate can function autonomously as a workflow triggered manually, on a schedule, or by an event such as the arrival of an email or the creation of an item in a list.
+It mas also be used to execute business logic that is not intended for client-side execution within Power Apps.

 Power Automate is great for [use cases](https://learn.microsoft.com/en-us/power-apps/guidance/planning/logic#power-automate-flows) where you need to run complex logic, need multiple connectors, or you don't want the user to wait for the action to finish.
 Consider it if: